boyvanduuren/vanduuren.xyz/_posts/2016-07-16-java-object-serialization-to-go.markdown

 the encoding format it uses by default, which is [gob][go_gob].
 Then I found out there was no Java implementation for it.
 Which is a shame, because there are a few Go programs that might be nice to interface with from the software we're building at work.
-However, at work we use Java, and apparently there are no gob implementations for Java yet.
+However, at work we use Java.

 So I started working on an implementation, called [jgobs][jgobs].
 If you can think of a better name, please let me know.. this one isn't very original.
 Anyway, I'm not even sure this is going